MistySampleSkills/Skill-Template/README.md

 ## Misty's Skills

 A skill is an application you develop for the Misty platform.
 You can write skills for Misty using her REST API or her on-robot JavaScript API.
-This template shows the structure of code files used for skills written Misty's on-robot JavaScript API.
-These skills run locally on Misty.
+This template shows the file structure for skills that run locally on Misty and use her on-robot JavaScript API.
+For more about skills, see [Introduction to Skills](https://docs.mistyrobotics.com/docs/skills/introduction/) in the documentation.

 At their most most basic, on-robot skills require two files:
 * a .js code file with the code to execute in the skill
 * a .json meta file with information that enables Misty to understand what the skill does and how to execute the code

-For more about skills, see [Introduction to Skills](https://docs.mistyrobotics.com/docs/skills/introduction/) in the documentation.

 ### Uploading a Skill